This Is the Most Hygienic Way to Wash Dishes

 The kitchen sponge issue

 Another reason why using a dishwasher is more hygienic is the issue of the kitchen sponge.
 While it definitely does not seem like it at first glance, the kitchen sponge is actually one of the germiest items in your home.
 An average kitchen sponge was found to contain 45 billion bacteria per square centimeter, according to a 2017 study published in Scientific Reports.
-If you’re thinking it might be time to toss your kitchen sponge, you should know how often you need to replace it.

 “The kitchen sponge has been proven time and time again to be one of the germiest items in your home, if not the germiest item in your home,” says Parry.
 “So when you combine this with using lukewarm water, you can quickly see how handwashing can be nowhere near as hygienic as using the dishwasher.”